Chapter 1 -The Desert

 A small envelope had her name on it in the elegant hand of Muriel Rayburn, Caleb's mother.
 She'd seen it before and marveled at the old-fashioned penmanship of the fifty-two-year-old social dynamo.

 Muriel Rayburn was born Clark, a wealthy heiress and one of Boston's elite.
-She gave Charles Rayburn the legitimacy to run his cartel under the guise of a legal business empire.
+She gave Christopher Rayburn the legitimacy to run his cartel under the guise of a legal business empire.

 Liz carefully pulled free the embossed, off-white, elegant card.

 "Welcome to the family.
 Caleb made a wise choice.
 It is time Elijah's daughter found her true place in our world.
 This ring belonged to my grandmother.
 I suggest you wear it to show your good faith."
 Signed Muriel.